solo-io/gloo/projects/gateway/pkg/services/k8sadmission/README.md

 - *ValidatingAdmissionWebhook* (invoked second, and can reject requests to enforce custom policies)

 ## MutatingAdmissionWebhook
-Gloo does not currently configure a ValidatingAdmissionWebhook
+Gloo does not currently configure a MutatingAdmissionWebhook

 ## ValidatingAdmissionWebhook
 Gloo leverages the ValidatingAdmissionWebhook to validate proposed changes to custom resources (i.e. a VirtualService) before they are persisted in etcd.
 Where the [structural schemas on CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) provide syntactic validation, the validating webhook provides semantic validation.